ivsg-psu/Errata_Tutorials_DebugTools/README.md

     <li><a href="#functions-for-workspace-management">Functions for Workspace Management</a>
          <ul>
              <li><a href="#clearing-package-installs">Clearing package installs and path linkages to packages</li>
+             <li><a href="#fcn_debugtools_autoinstallrepos">fcn_DebugTools_autoInstallRepos performs automatic installation of GitHub repos into a Utilities folder and updates the MATLAB path to point to selected folders within the install.</li>
              <li><a href="#package-installs-from-github-urls">Package installs from GitHub URLs</li>
              <li><a href="#adding-subdirectories-to-the-path">Adding subdirectories to the path</li>
              <li><a href="#querying-directory-and-subdirectory-content">Listing directory and subdirectory content</li>